thoughtram/blog/_posts/2015-05-18-dependency-injection-in-angular-2.md

 The new dependency injection system in Angular solves all the problems that we have with the current DI in Angular 1.
 No name collisions anymore.
 Dependencies can be injected synchronous or asynchronous.
 It's an isolated component of the framework that can be used as standalone system, without Angular 2 itself.
 And we finally have proper factories.

-I gave a talk about that topic at [JSConf Budapest 2015](http://jsconfbp.com), you can find the slides [here](http://pascalprecht.github.io/slides/dependency-injection-for-future-generations/).
+I gave a talk about that topic at [JSConf Budapest 2015](http://jsconfbp.com), <s>you can find the slides [here](http://pascalprecht.github.io/slides/dependency-injection-for-future-generations/)</s>.
+An updated version of the slide deck is [here](http://pascalprecht.github.io/slides/di-in-angular-2/#/).
 I would like to thank [Merrick](http://twitter.com/iammerrick) for letting me use some ideas of his talk at ng-vegas, and [Vojta](http://twitter.com/vojtajina) who built the original version of the new dependency injection system for Angular 2.